JessyParis/eVaSys/evasys.client/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Build
+## Build produtction
 Run `ng build --base-href /valorplast/ --configuration=production` to build the project.
 The build artifacts will be stored in the `dist/` directory.
+Run `ng build --base-href /evasys/ --configuration=production` to build the project.
+The build artifacts will be stored in the `dist/` directory.

+## Build dev
 Run `ng build --base-href /valorplastdev/ --configuration=production` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Run `ng build --base-href /evasystest/ --configuration=production` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Run `ng build --base-href /evasys/ --configuration=production` to build the project.
+Run `ng build --base-href /evasysdev/ --configuration=production` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests